 - All programs are “full doc” and require buyers to properly show income and assets.

-- Debt to income restrictions is generally limited to 38%.
+- Debt to income restrictions is generally limited to 40%.
 However, the limits can be exceeded in certain cases to 45%+ depending on factors like the loan amount, credit score, down payment and overall strength of the home buyers profile.